-But construction companies eager to cash in on that remodeling work may have to wait until spring — unless they can develop strategies for keeping homeowners comfortable in their homes while the work is underway during winter construction projects.
+Construction companies eager to cash in on that remodeling work may have to wait until spring — unless they can develop strategies for keeping homeowners and commercial clients comfortable while work is underway during winter construction projects.

-But during an indoor winter construction remodeling project, it’s crucial to show homeowners that a cold-weather project can be executed without interrupting their lifestyle.
-Consider these five tips for ensuring customer satisfaction and keeping your construction company flourishing through the chilly months.
+Consider these four tips for ensuring customer satisfaction and keeping your construction company flourishing through the chilly months:

-Offering a discount on construction services during the winter could help convince customers to move forward with their projects.
+Offering a discount on winter construction services could help convince customers to move forward with their projects.
 Even if your labor and overhead prices can’t change, customers may benefit from supplier discounts.
-Remind them that construction supplies are often reduced during the off season, and by undertaking a project now, they can take advantage of those lower prices on lumber, windows, doors, paint and other supplies.
+Remind them that construction supplies are often reduced during the offseason, and by undertaking a project now, they can take advantage of those lower prices on lumber, windows, doors, paint, and other supplies.

-To further minimize intrusions to your customer’s daily life, you can arrange for your PODS container to be delivered after he or she is gone to work for the day, and picked up before he or she returns home.
+To further minimize intrusions to your customer’s daily life or operations, you can arrange for your PODS container to be delivered while they are away.
 If your customers need their driveway free on weekends, you can leave the container on-site during the week and have it removed on the two days between work shifts.
-With portable storage, your tools and equipment can be available when you need them while remaining flexible when it comes to your customers’ needs.

 Provide extra services for winter construction